mysticaltofu/DH150-NATALIEMAZMANIAN/assignment06/README.md

 ### :book: Course: Digital Humanities 150

 #### Overview
-Brief summary of user-research, persona and three+ features you wrote as usage scenario; The purpose of this low-fidelity prototyping
+Brief summary of user-research, persona and three+ features you wrote as usage scenario;

+The purpose of low-fidelity prototyping here is to ensure that the new design flows I mocked up are actually intuitive to a user, before adding aesthetic elements.
+As a designer, it is easy to get caught up in your own design, as you are already familiar with where everything is.
+For this reason, it is important to engage in testing to ensure that the user experience is smooth and enjoyable.

 My prototype supports three tasks (consisting of multiple interactions each):
-* Planning a visit to the museum (task 1)
+1. Planning a visit to the museum (task 1)
-  1. Hours (subtask)
+    * Hours (subtask)
-  2. Tickets
+    * Tickets
-  3. Directions & Parking
+    * Directions & Parking
-* Watching the live Zoom lecture (task 2)
+2. Watching the live Zoom lecture (task 2)
-* Learning more about an artifact (task 3)
+3. Learning more about an artifact (task 3)

 #### Wireframes / Wireflow